ShujiaHuang/geneview/README.rst

-Geneview: A python package for genomics data visualization
+geneview: A python package for genomics data visualization
 ==========================================================

-Geneview is a Python visualization library base on matplotlib.
+**geneview** is a Python visualization library base on matplotlib.
 It provides a high-level interface for drawing attractive genomics graphics.
 And now it is actively developed.